Qovery/documentation/website/docs/using-qovery/integration/webhook.md

 * `<Your API Token>` with your Qovery API token.
 * `<Your External Application Webhook URL>` with the webhook URL provided by the external application you want to receive notifications on.
 * `{Your Organization ID}` with the ID of the Qovery organization you want to create the webhook on.
-* and the request information [with the right parameters for your needs](https://api-doc.qovery.com/#tag/Organization-Webhook/operation/createOrganizationWebhook).
+* and the request details with customized [information and parameters](https://api-doc.qovery.com/#tag/Organization-Webhook/operation/createOrganizationWebhook), depending on which kind of notifications you want to receive and on which external application.

 </li>
 </ol>